 include_metrics: true # Show velocity and cycle time

-highlight_new_hires: true # Call out contributions from recent joins
+highlight_new_hires: true # Surface contributions from recent joiners

-blockers_first: true # Lead with blockers sectionEach team member who uses the plugin copies the template, fills in their team's specifics, and saves it as context/teams/<team-name>.yaml.
-The skill reads the right file based on the argument passed: /team-brief:generate-brief platform loads context/teams/platform.yaml.
+blockers_first: true # Lead with blockers sectionEach team member copies the template, fills in their team's values, saves it as context/teams/<team-name>.yaml.
+The skill reads the right file based on the argument: /team-brief:generate-brief platform loads context/teams/platform.yaml.

-A team brief plugin is useless without data.
-MCP (Model Context Protocol) servers give your plugin authenticated access to external systems — GitHub, Jira, Slack, databases — without embedding credentials in the plugin itself.
+A team brief plugin without data sources is a template generator.
+MCP (Model Context Protocol) servers give the plugin authenticated access to GitHub, Jira, Slack, databases — without embedding credentials in the plugin itself.

-The .mcp.json file at your plugin root declares which MCP servers the plugin needs.
-When someone installs the plugin, Claude Code connects to these servers using the credentials already configured on their machine.[1]
+The .mcp.json file at the plugin root declares which MCP servers the plugin requires.
+When someone installs, Claude Code connects to those servers using credentials already configured on their machine.[1]
+The plugin never sees a token.
+The user authenticates once, the MCP server handles every subsequent call.

 .mcp.json{